 Investing in Office Space

 Alaskans love the great outdoors, but the state also needs office space for work and to keep the state’s economy moving.
-Life insurers have helped, providing more than $50 million in mortgages for office space in recent years.
+Life insurers have helped, providing $48 million in mortgages for office space in recent years.

 Investing in Affordable Housing

-Life insurers have purchased more than $90 million in bonds issued by the Alaska Housing Finance Corporation, whose mission is to provide Alaskans access to safe, quality, affordable housing.
+Life insurers have purchased $50 million in bonds issued by the Alaska Housing Finance Corporation, whose mission is to provide Alaskans access to safe, quality, affordable housing.

 Investing in Education